-This post doesn’t really have much to do with decorating, but it does have to do with solving a problem that keeps my pets safe and my house cleaner…and I thought if I had this issue some of you might, too.
-Read on to find out how to keep the cat from using the dog door.
+This post doesn’t really have much to do with decorating, but it does have to do with solving a problem that keeps my pets safe and my house cleaner.
+And I thought if I had this issue some of you might, too: How to keep the cat from using the dog door.

 The issue was that I have a dog door, which my cocker spaniel Winston (in the picture above) has used for all of his life (10 years and counting).

 I also have cats…somewhat large, long-haired, mostly-white cats that are meant to be indoor cats.

 And they were indoor cats for the first 4 years of their lives until one of them (Chanel) figured out how to use the dog door.

 Then I had one mostly-brown-with-leaves-tangled-in-her-fur outdoor cat.

 Not only did she track all of that dirt into the house and onto the sofa, she also very quickly got into the habit of bringing me “presents” (ie. dead mice that appeared in the middle of the living room floor.
 Yuck!).

 I was on the hunt to find a dog door solution that would let the dog go in and out, but keep the cat in.